A Session Type System for Asynchronous Unreliable Broadcast Communication: The Paxos Consensus Protocol

 We present a session safe implementation of the Paxos consensus protocol using the \UBSC.
 Paxos~\cite{lamport1998paxos,lamport2001paxos} is a protocol for reaching consensus in a network that operates under conditions of unreliability.
 It ensures that network agents can agree on a single value in the presence of failures.
 Despite being the standard consensus algorithm, Paxos is notoriously difficult to understand, and real-world implementations have brought forth many problems that are not taken into account by the theoretical model of Paxos~\cite{chandra2007paxos}.

-The session type representation of Paxos is not used to prove the correctness of the protocol itself, but to check that implementations correctly follow the protocol.
+The session type representation of Paxos is not used to prove the correctness of the protocol itself, but to check whether the Paxos protocol enjoys session types properties, i.e., type preservation, type safety, and progress, under the particular session specification.
 Session types can also help to identify subtle interactions such as branching or dropping sessions.
 Furthermore, a session type representation allows for the basic algorithm to be easily extended while still providing formal guarantees.